benyap/firestore-backfire/README.md

 when exporting, and the number of JSON files to read will be used when importing.

-For example, the command below will run the export task using 4 worker threads, resulting in the epxorted data being split across 4 JSON files.
+For example, the command below will run the export task using 4 worker threads, resulting in the exported data being split across 4 JSON files.

 ```
 backfire export my-folder -p my-project -k service-account.json --workers 4